 My computer has an ASUS motherboard.
 As a result, I see the ASUS logo when I turn on the computer.
 And below the logo, a message appears – Please press DEL or F2 to enter UEFI BIOS settings.
-So by pressing these two keyboard keys quickly before Windows starts, I can enter into BIOS setup of ASUS motherboard.
+So by pressing these two keyboard keys quickly before Windows starts, I can enter into the BIOS setup of the ASUS motherboard.

 If you’re an HP laptop user, you must first pause startup by pressing the ESC key.
 After that, you can access BIOS by pressing the appropriate key.

 If your computer boots too quickly.
 And, you’re not able to press a key to enter into BIOS.
 But, then, no worries, you can use the next method, which will work for all Windows 11 computers.